lordmulder/INetGet/README.md

-# INetGet - Lightweight front-end to the WinInet API #
+# INetGet - Lightweight CLI front-end to the WinInet API #

 Please visit <http://muldersoft.com/> for news and updates!